maziac/DeZog/documentation/UnitTests.md

 # When Does a Test Case Fail

-Obviously a unit test case fails if the checked condition (the TEST_... macros) fails.
+Obviously a unit test case fails if the checked condition (the TEST_... macros or the ASSERTION statements) fails.
 But there are a few other cases when a test case fails:
 - unitTestTimeout: If the test case does not return within this time the test case has failed.
 Default is 1 sec (unit is secs).
 If this is not enough you can change the value (for all test cases) in the launch configuration.
+During debugging the timeout is not used.
 - breakpoint hit: When a breakpoint is hit the test case has failed.
 This will happen if you for example have memory guard (WPMEM) and the unit test has e.g. written into a guarded memory area.
-This can also happen if you an ASSERTION fails somewhere.
+This can also happen if an ASSERTION fails somewhere else in the code.
 If in debug mode the code execution also stops at the particular line of code.
 So you can directly investigate what happened.
+If not in debug mode you can click on the red failed button and vscode will take you to the place in the code where the assertion happened.
 You will also see the values used in the ASSERTION so you can directly see what went wrong.

-Note: During debug if you continue from a break condition, e.g. an ASSERTION, and reach the end of the unit test, the unit test will be counted as pass.
-If it's run (not debugged) it will, of course, not reach the end and counted as fail.

 # Code Coverage